What Causes Vivid & Weird Dreams?

 7. You've changed your sleep schedule

-Shifting your sleep routine, whether it’s getting less sleep or heading to bed a bit later, can trigger stress and emotional reactions that may make vivid dreams more intense and frequent.
-Plus, disruptions like sleep deprivation or fragmented sleep can lower your sleep quality, leading to even more vivid or unsettling dreams.
+Shifting your sleep routine, whether you’re getting less sleep or heading to bed a bit later, can trigger stress and emotional reactions that may make vivid dreams more intense and frequent.
+Plus, disruptions like sleep deprivation or fragmented sleep can lower sleep quality, leading to even more weird dreams.

 8. You've had one too many drinks